phuvf/oscpoint/README.md

-# OSC Point -  an OSC API for PowerPoint
+# OSCPoint -  an OSC API for PowerPoint

 > [!WARNING]
 > OSCPoint is still under active development, and has not reached a beta-stage yet.
 Do not use on production systems.
 >
 > If you give this a go, please share freedback and issues using the issue tracker on GitHub.
+>
+> OSCPoint will need a BitFocus Companion module to accompany it.
+This is not available yet - if you'd like to start developing one, get in touch!

 OSCPoint is a PowerPoint add-in that allows OSC control of PowerPoint on Windows.
 It's primarily designed to be used with BitFocus Companion, but should work with any OSC client that can send and receive OSC messages over UDP.